cooperate/Jeopardy-Fun-Times/README.md

 sometimes it will fail, the game should recover, just give it a few seconds.

 NOTE:  In order to have support for speech-to-text in game, you must use Google Chrome.
-Also, sorry Apple users, iOS does not support this at all.
+Also, sorry Apple users, iOS does not support this particular feature at all.